soundasleep/adaptorygame.com/_includes/press/description.md

 ## <a name="features"></a>Features

-- Multiple element and chemistry simulations with more than 40 different materials
-- Randomly generated world events triggered by player exploration
-- Explorers express themselves and their personalities with conversations and diary entries
+- Keep your crew members alive and learn from their conversations and diary entries
+- Randomly generated world events are triggered as your crew digs deeper
+- The player is limited to eight explorers, so base design and automation becomes essential
+- Sophisticated physics and chemistry-based simulations with more than 50 elements, resulting in deep and emergent gameplay
 - Every world and explorer is procedurally generated with hidden spaces to discover
-- Players are limited to eight explorers, to encourage mastery and automation
 - Regular free content updates on Steam and itch.io
 - For Windows and Mac